Updated March 14, 2023

-Simple scalability
+- Simple scalability

 The Spring Boot program achieves the following goals.

 - Avoid complex XML configurations

-- One can choose Spring Boot because of the flexibility in configuring XML configurations, Java Beans, and Database Transaction.
+- Flexibility in configuring XML configurations, Java Beans, and Database Transaction

-- It gives a strong batch processing and even manages REST endpoints of reduced time.
-Moreover, being automated gives Spring boot an upper hand as no manual configurations are needed.
+- Provide strong batch processing and even manages REST endpoints of reduced time

-- It can ease the dependency and comes with Embedded Servlet Container.
+- Ease the dependency and comes with Embedded Servlet Container

 Advantages and Disadvantages of Spring Boot

-- The primary advantage is spring boot offers an effortless way to create spring-based applications using JAVA or Groovy.
+- Spring Boot offers an easy way to create Spring-based applications using Java or Groovy

-- The greatest advantage is the reduced time.
-Spring Boot minimizes the time spent in developing and increasing productivity.
+- Minimizes the time spent in developing and increasing productivity

-- Also, it helps in reducing all the manual work of writing annotations, boilerplate codes and XML configurations.
+- Reduces all the manual work of writing annotations, boilerplate codes, and XML configurations

-- It has made the integration of Spring Boot Application with its Spring Ecosystem, which includes Spring Security, Spring Data, Spring JDBC and Spring ORM easy.
+- Easy integration of Spring Boot Application with its Spring Ecosystem, which includes Spring Security, Spring Data, Spring JDBC, and Spring ORM

-- By following the ‘Opinionated Defaults Configuration’, it also reduces the efforts of developers.
+- With ‘Opinionated Defaults Configuration,’ it also reduces the efforts of developers

-- Developers have easy access to Embedded HTTP servers such as Jetty, Tomcat and also easily test the web applications effortlessly.
+- Developers have easy access to Embedded HTTP servers, such as Jetty, and Tomcat, and can easily test web applications

-- It gives easy access to Command Line Interface, which has developed and tested Spring Boot applications developed with Java or Groovy agile.
+- Easy access to Command Line Interface, which has developed and tested Spring Boot applications developed with Java or Groovy

-- Alongside, it also provides a lot of plugins which aids in effortless development and testing of Spring Boot application build with the help of tools like Gradle and Maven.
+- Provides a lot of plugins for the development and testing of Spring Boot applications built with tools like Gradle and Maven

-- Lastly, it provides a plugin that has made working with embedded and in-memory databases very smoothly and readily.
+- Provides a plugin that has made working with embedded and in-memory databases very smooth.

-Now, this is a hot topic among many JAVA developers are now thinking for their career option.
-Having broadened the horizons of this career, aspiring developers can choose any career mentioned below.
+Currently, this is a trending topic among Java developers who are contemplating their career options.
+With the broad range of opportunities available, aspiring developers can choose from any of the career paths mentioned below.

-One who picks this profession will have the below-mentioned responsibilities.
+One who chooses this profession will have the following responsibilities:

 - Developing and designing applications.

 - Ensuring and delivering maximum performance

-- Able to create efficient and well-structured code.
+- Being able to create efficient and well-structured code

-- Playing his/her part in all phases of SDLC.
+- Playing a role in all phases of SDLC